newtonepv/gpbus/README.md

 <hr>

 ## Installing and running
-Ceck the README.md inside each app directory to know how to install each one.
+Ceck the README.md inside each app directory to know how to install both.
 <hr>

 ## License